p4lang/p4c/backends/ebpf/README.md

 #### Kernel hooks

-EBPF programs are inserted into the kernel using *hooks*.
+eBPF programs are inserted into the kernel using *hooks*.
 There are several types of hooks available:

-* any function entry point in the kernel can act as a hook; attaching an EBPF program to a function `foo()` will cause the EBPF program to execute every time some kernel thread executes `foo()`.
+* any function entry point in the kernel can act as a hook; attaching an eBPF program to a function `foo()` will cause the eBPF program to execute every time some kernel thread executes `foo()`.

-* EBPF programs can also be attached using the Linux Traffic Control (TC) subsystem, in the network packet processing datapath.
+* eBPF programs can also be attached using the Linux Traffic Control (TC) subsystem, in the network packet processing datapath.
 Such programs can be used as TC classifiers and actions.

-* EBPF programs can also be attached to sockets or network interfaces.
+* eBPF programs can also be attached to sockets or network interfaces.
   In this case they can be used for processing packets that flow through the socket/interface.

-EBPF programs can be used for many purposes; the main use cases are dynamic tracing and monitoring, and packet processing.
+eBPF programs can be used for many purposes; the main use cases are dynamic tracing and monitoring, and packet processing.
 We are mostly interested in the latter use case in this document.

-#### EBPF Tables
+#### eBPF Tables

-The EBPF runtime exposes a bi-directional kernel-userspace data communication channel, called *tables* (also called maps in some EBPF documents and code samples).
-EBPF tables are essentially key-value stores, where keys and values are arbitrary fixed-size bitstrings.
+The eBPF runtime exposes a bi-directional kernel-userspace data communication channel, called *tables* (also called maps in some eBPF documents and code samples).  eBPF tables are essentially key-value stores, where keys and values are arbitrary fixed-size bitstrings.
 The key width, value width and table size (maximum number of entries that can be stored) are declared statically, at table creation time.